-.1 In every general area which is likely to be regularly manned or in which personnel are accommodated at least two separate escape routes should be provided, situated as far apart as practicable, to allow ready means of escape to the open decks and embarkation stations.
+In every general area which is likely to be regularly manned or in which personnel are accommodated at least two separate escape routes should be provided, situated as far apart as practicable, to allow ready means of escape to the open decks and embarkation stations.
 Exceptionally, the Administration may permit only one means of escape, due regard being paid to the nature and location of spaces and to the number of persons who might normally be accommodated or employed there.

 - .2 Stairways should normally be used for means of vertical escape; however, a vertical ladder may be used for one of the means of escape when the installation of a stairway is shown to be impracticable. - .3 Every escape route should be readily accessible and unobstructed and all exit doors along the route should be readily operable.
-Dead-end corridors exceeding 7 min length should not be permitted.

-9.3.2 Two means of escape should be provided from every machinery space of category A by one of the following:

-- .1 two sets of steel ladders, as widely separated as possible, leading to doors in the upper part of the space similarly separated and from which access is provided to the open deck.
-In general, one of these ladders should provide continuous fire shelter from the lower part of the space to a safe position outside the space.
-However, the Administration may not require the shelter if, due to the special arrangement or dimensions of the machinery space, a safe escape route from the lower part of this space is provided.
-This shelter should be of steel, insulated, where necessary, to the satisfaction of the Administration and be provided with a self-closing steel door at the lower end; or - .2 one steel ladder leading to a door in the upper part of the space from which access is provided to the open deck and additionally, in the lower part of the space and in a position well separated from the ladder referred to, a steel door capable of being operated from each side and which provides access to a safe escape route from the lower part of the space to the open deck.
-Exceptionally, the Administration may require only one means of escape, due regard being paid to the nature and location of spaces and to the number of persons who might normally be employed there.

-9.3.3 From machinery spaces other than those of category A, escape routes should be provided to the satisfaction of the Administration having regard to the nature and location of the space and whether persons are normally employed there.

-9.3.4 Lifts should not be considered as forming one of the required means of escape.
+Dead-end corridors exceeding 7 m in length should not be permitted. - In addition to the emergency lighting, the means of escape in accommodation areas, including stairways and exits, should be marked by lighting or photoluminescent strip indicators placed not more than 300 mm above the deck at all points of the escape route, including angles and intersections.
+The marking should enable personnel to identify the routes of escape and readily identify the escape exits.
+If electric illumination is used, it should be supplied by the emergency source of power and it should be so arranged that the failure of any single light or cut in a lighting strip will not result in the marking being ineffective.
+Additionally, escape route signs and fire equipment location markings should be of photoluminescent material or marked by lighting.
+The Administration should ensure that such lighting or photoluminescent equipment has been evaluated, tested and applied in accordance with the FSS Code. - 9.4.2 Two means of escape should be provided from each machinery space of category A. Ladders should be of steel or other equivalent material.
+In particular, one of the following provisions should be complied with: - two sets of ladders, as widely separated as possible, leading to doors in the upper part of the space, similarly separated and from which access is provided to the open deck.
+One of these ladders should be located within a protected enclosure that satisfies tables 9-1 and 9-2, category (4), from the lower part of the space it serves to a safe position outside the space.
+Self-closing fire doors of the same fire integrity standards should be fitted in the enclosure.
+The ladder should be fixed in such a way that heat is not transferred into the enclosure through non-insulated fixing points.
+The enclosure should have minimum internal dimensions of at least 800 mm by 800 mm, and should have emergency lighting provisions; or - .2 one ladder leading to a door in the upper part of the space from which access is provided to the open deck.
+Additionally, in the lower part of the space, in a position well separated from the ladder referred to, a steel door capable of being operated from each side should be provided with access to a safe escape route from the lower part of the space to the open deck. - 9.4.3 From machinery spaces other than those of category A, escape routes should be provided to the satisfaction of the Administration having regard to the nature and location of the space and whether persons are normally employed there. - 9.4.4 Lifts should not be considered as forming one of the required means of escape.